sudo-gao/cyberpatriot_linux_claude/README.md

 # 🐧 CyberPatriot Linux Security Checklist (Claude)

-> A comprehensive security hardening checklist for CyberPatriot competitions on Linux systems (Ubuntu/Debian focus).
+> A comprehensive security hardening checklist for CyberPatriot competitions on Linux systems.
 Items are ordered from highest to lowest point value.
+> Consider using gedit in place of nano for a smoother text interface

 ## ⚠️ CRITICAL FIRST STEPS